TAX • 29 SEPTEMBER 2025 • 6 MIN READ

 As a general rule for investors:

-If you acquire a crypto asset as an investment, transactions such as disposal or exchange or swap are a CGT event (see below) and you may make a capital gain or loss and record these in your tax return.
+If you acquire a crypto asset as an investment, transactions such as disposal, exchange, or swap are a CGT event that must be recorded in your tax return.

 You can't deduct a net capital loss from your other income.
 You may be able to reduce capital gains using the CGT discount.